nksaraf/react-box/README.md

 # @nksaraf/react-box

 A basic set of primitives led by the <code>Box</code> that integrate https://github.com/styled-system/styled-system (with https://github.com/styled-components/styled-components) and https://github.com/framer/framer-motion to give us a declarative interface for both styling and animation right through the props.
-Theming is through styled-systems and easy to access for styling and animations.
-We also re-export the <code>useFormik</code> hook from the great https://github.com/jaredpalmer/formik library to make form handling a breeze.
+Theming can be done as with styled-components (and keys from the theme can be used as values for the css props from styled-system and animation props from framer-motion).
+We also re-export the <code>useFormik</code> hook from the great https://github.com/jaredpalmer/formik library to make form-handling a breeze.

 The other primitives are:
 * Button, Input, Image, Text, Span, SVG, Link